jsxgraph/moodle-filter_jsxgraph/README.md

     $ make server

 in the plugin root directory.
-This will download the newest JSXGraph core from [http://jsxgraph.uni-bayreuth.de/distrib/jsxgraphcore.js](http://jsxgraph.uni-bayreuth.de/distrib/jsxgraphcore.js) and create the ZIP-compressed directories for moodle2 and moodle2.9+.
+This will download the newest JSXGraph core from [http://jsxgraph.uni-bayreuth.de/distrib/jsxgraphcore.js](http://jsxgraph.uni-bayreuth.de/distrib/jsxgraphcore.js) and create the ZIP-compressed directory for moodle2.

 You also can use